opensubsonic/open-subsonic-api/content/en/docs/Endpoints/getLyricsBySongId.md

 - `cueLine` data is only meaningful when `synced=true`.
 Servers **must not** emit `cueLine` arrays for unsynced lyrics.
 - Within a `cueLine`, `cue.end` **must** be either present on **all** cues or **none** (all-or-nothing).
 When the source provides partial end times, servers **must** fill missing values.
 When no cues have end times, `end` is omitted from all cues.
 - When multiple cueLines share the same `index`, any default/main cueLine (empty/omitted `role`) **must** come first.
 Clients should not assume every source can distinguish or emit a default/main layer.
-- When servers derive missing cue end-times, they **should** avoid introducing overlaps within a `cueLine`.
-Source data may still contain overlapping cue intervals, and clients should handle them gracefully.
+- When servers derive missing cue end-times, they **must** avoid introducing overlaps within a `cueLine`.
+Since the server is generating these values (not preserving source data), it can guarantee non-overlapping output.
+Clients should still handle overlapping cue intervals from source data gracefully.
 - Cues where `start == end` (zero-duration) may occur.
 Clients should treat these as instantaneous markers.
 - `structuredLyrics` entries are independent across `kind` tracks, including `main`.
 Clients should not assume 1:1 correspondence of `line` arrays or `cueLine` arrays between tracks.
 - Cue counts may differ across `kind` tracks for the same lyric passage.
 Clients should not assume 1:1 cue correspondence between tracks.